sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 31-08-2020

+- https://medium.com/swlh/building-a-realtime-dashboard-with-reactjs-go-grpc-and-envoy-7be155dfabfb Realtime "dashboard" with ReactJS, Go, gRPC, and Envoy (to convert http1 <-> http2)

 # 30-08-2020

 - https://www.youtube.com/watch?v=W2VB9HuzsMM Building a Telegram bot with Apache Kafka, ksqlDB, and Go.
 Another amazing walkthrough by Robin Moffatt